Introduction

 Accrued expense | 1,000 |

-If there is option to choose auto reverse in the accounting system of ABC Co, this entries would be reversed automatically in early January 202x.
+If there is an option to choose auto reverse in the accounting system of ABC Co, these entries would be reversed automatically in early January 202x.
 However, if not, each accountant shall need to reverse manually and then record the actual utility bill.
-The entries would be as follow:
+The entries would be as follow: Account Name Debit Credit US$ US$ Accrued expense 1,000 Utility expense 1,000

-Then the new entries would be as follow to record the actual bill:
+Then the new entries would be as follow in recording the actual bill: Account Name Debit Credit US$ US$ Utility expense 1,200 Cash or Account Payable 1,200

 Conclusion

-Accounting cycle consists of the 10 important steps that are very important in order to manage and present financial information.
-As an accountant and bookkeeper, they shall need to understand clearly about these steps process.
+The accounting cycle consists of the 10 important steps that are very important in order to manage and present financial information.
+As accountants and bookkeepers, they shall need to understand clearly about these steps process.